-The issue of substance abuse has become a widespread problem affecting more than 21 million Americans.
+The issue of substance use disorder has become a widespread problem affecting more than 21 million Americans.
 It has become very costly as well as the nation shells out more than $740 billion each year to cover costs of health care, crime, and lost work productivity.
-It is not easy to pinpoint the most addictive drugs affecting our population today as each person has different tendencies, predisposition, and exposures to the substance.
-But there are those that transcend genetic tendencies as they can take anybody by the neck and have the person hooked on to them because of their chemical makeup and their effects on the brain.
+It is not easy to pinpoint the most addictive drugs affecting our population today as each person has different tendencies, predispositions, and exposures to the substance.
+Sometimes because of the genetic and chemical makeup of an individual can have an impact on the drug use patterns and how it affects an individual’s brain.

 The substance traces its roots to South America as it is taken from the coca plant that is native to the place.
 It can be in rock or powder form and is taken by smoking, snorting, or injecting.